c3333/cpp-docs.de-de/docs/dotnet/vector-stl-clr.md

 ### <a name="remarks"></a>Bemerkungen

-Der Typ ist ein Synonym für den Vorlagen Parameter *Wert*.
+Der Typ ist ein Synonym für den Vorlagenparameter *Value*.

 ### <a name="example"></a>Beispiel